karlbuscheck/battle-of-the-neural-networks/README.md

 Time for the deep dive.

----

 ## Tools & Libraries Used

 - **Google Colab (with GPU runtime)** - cloud-based environment for writing and running the notebook with hardware acceleration
 - **Python 3.11.13** - base language powering the project
 - **Keras** - for loading CIFAR-10, building DNN and CNN models, training, and evaluation

----

 ## Acknowledgments

 This notebook builds on a project from Professor Tao Li’s Machine Learning with Python course at the Leavey School of Business at Santa Clara University.
-Many thanks to Professor Li for the lectures that spark further expoloration.
+Many thanks to Professor Li for the lectures that spark further exploration.